kubernetes/autoscaler/cluster-autoscaler/cloudprovider/coreweave/README.md

 # Cluster Autoscaler for CoreWeave

-The Cluster Autoscaler for CoreWeave automatically adjusts the size of your Kubernetes cluster by adding or removing nodes in CoreWeave node pools based on pending workloads and resource utilization.
+The Cluster Autoscaler for CoreWeave automatically adjusts the size of your Kubernetes cluster by adding or removing nodes in CoreWeave NodePools based on pending workloads and resource utilization.

 ## Configuration

 ### Cloud config

 The CoreWeave provider does not require a separate cloud config file.
-All configuration is managed via Kubernetes node pool resources and standard Cluster Autoscaler flags.
+All configuration is managed via Kubernetes CoreWeave NodePool resource and standard Cluster Autoscaler flags.

 ## Behavior

-- The autoscaler monitors unschedulable pods and scales node pools up or down as needed.
+- The autoscaler monitors unschedulable pods and scales NodePools up or down as needed.
-- Minimum and maximum node pool sizes are configured via the CoreWeave node pool custom resources.
+- Minimum and maximum NodePools sizes are configured via the CoreWeave NodePool custom resources.

 ## Development